oieduardorabelo/use-user-agent/README.md

 # @oieduardorabelo/use-user-agent

-React Hooks to detect browsers user agent using [`ua-parser-js`](https://github.com/faisalman/ua-parser-js) as main dependency.
+React Hooks to detect browsers user-agent using [`ua-parser-js`](https://github.com/faisalman/ua-parser-js) as main dependency.

 To install it: